MarkKirichev/Personal-Website-Mark-Kirichev/README.md

 3. Run the backend and frontend servers
 4. Visit the website on your local machine

+## In order to run the containerization & orchestrations modules for export, do the following:

+Run kubectl kustomize | kubectl apply -f - in the directory containing the kustomization.yaml file.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.